ARM-software/armnn/delegate/IntegrateDelegateIntoPython.md

 packages.
 However, that limits you to specific TfLite and Python versions.
 For this reason we will build the `tflite_runtime` from source.

-You will have downloaded the tensorflow repository in order to build the ArmNN delegate.
+You will have downloaded the tensorflow repository in order to build the Arm NN delegate.
 In there you can find further instructions on how to build the `tflite_runtime` under `tensorflow/lite/tools/pip_package/README.md`.
 This tutorial uses bazel to build it natively but there are scripts for cross-compilation available as well.
 ```bash